Therapist Neurodiversity Collective rejects social skills training programs.

-Social Skills Training/Intervention does not take into account contemporary Autism Research:
+Social Skills Training/Intervention does not take into account contemporary Autism Research

-When therapists adopt a ‘curative’ approach and train Autistic children and adolescents to mimic neurotypical social skills through masking, fawning, and ignoring sensory distress it can cause significant harm and trauma.
-Autistic masking research indicates that continually camouflaging one’s autism leads to suicidal ideation, decreased self-esteem, PTSD, depression, constant anxiety, self-doubt because the person is is taught to intently scrutinize and judge all of their social exchanges and communication, and interactions.
+When therapists adopt a ‘curative’ approach and train Autistic children and adolescents to mimic neurotypical social skills through masking, fawning and ignoring sensory distress it can cause significant harm and trauma.
+Autistic masking research indicates that continually camouflaging one’s autism leads to suicidal ideation, decreased self-esteem, PTSD, depression, constant anxiety, and self-doubt because the person is taught to intently scrutinize and judge all of their social exchanges and communication, and interactions.
 Social skills training removes autonomy.
 Even when social skills intervention appears successful, what does that mean?
 Successful for who, to what end?
 By what measure do we define success?

 Social skills training can lead to a lifetime of Autistic people experiencing high anxiety about social skills expectations, creating self-doubt, and even self-loathing.
 Therapists run the risk of potentially harming their clients or students through the teaching of camouflaging (training an Autistic young person to feign interest in someone’s conversation while cognitively laboring to come up with the right response or reaction in the interaction).
-Constant self-monitoring of ones’ personal interactions is exhausting, draining, and leads to autistic burnout.
+Constant self-monitoring of one’s personal interactions is exhausting, draining, and leads to autistic burnout.
 No matter how hard an Autistic person tries to adopt predominant neurotypical conversation skills, it is unlikely to ever feel enjoyable or natural.
 The person may ruminate for hours after, worried if during that last social exchange they got it right or not.
 It’s an unnecessary burden to carry through life and creates internalized ableism and anti-autistic bias.

 Therapist Neurodiversity Collective understands that communication is a multi-way process and that the onus should not be placed solely on Autistic people to repair communication differences.
 Autistic (and more broadly neurodivergent) people communicate differently than neurotypical people.
-And yet we therapists (and the world) often expect them to change their communication styles, to make adjustments, and to comply with often confusing spoken and unspoken rules of social interaction.
+And yet we therapists (and the world) often expect them to change their communication styles, make adjustments, and comply with often confusing spoken and unspoken rules of social interaction.

 We don’t’ train social skills because we know that diversity in social intelligence is natural and viable.

-Examples of Ableist Social Skills Goals:
+Examples of Ableist Social Skills Goals

 - (Non medically relevant) Tone of Voice Modification